Oriole Park at Camden Yards

 The Center Field Roof Deck

-In center field next to Section 90, there is a hidden gem that we love: The Center Field Roof Deck.
-Up the stairs just to the right of the bleachers (as you’re facing the field), this area has an amazing view of the field, and a full bar just feet from the railing, which makes it a great spot to pregame during warmups and, if you want, to stay for the duration of the game.
-Sometimes during the pregame, the Orioles have live music up there, and the whole vibe feels as if Pickles was relocated across the street for first pitch and moved into the roof deck.
+In center field, next to Section 90, lies a hidden gem that we love: the Center Field Roof Deck.
+Up the stairs just to the right of the bleachers (as you’re facing the field), this area has an amazing view of the field, and a very popular huge bar, which makes it a great spot to pregame during warmups, or to hang out for the entire game (albeit with a limited view, depending on where you are).
+The bar is general admission, so all fans are welcome to hang out there.

-You can hang out on the deck as long as you’d like — it’s a general admission area.
-But if you want to actually sit in the rail seats along the outfield, you have to purchase those specific seats.
-And the Orioles don’t make that easy.
+But if you want to sit here, you need to buy the tickets, and the Orioles don’t make that easy.
 According to their box office, they release them “a week or two in advance, but sometimes we don’t get to it, but they always sell out.”
-That’s not exactly what we consider to be a fan-friendly answer, because it means you need to constantly be checking to see if these tickets are available.
+That’s not exactly what we consider a fan-friendly answer, because it means you need to constantly be checking to see if these tickets are available.
 And if they aren’t, you won’t know if they haven’t released them yet, or if they’ve already sold out.

 Non-ticketed Standing Room Areas

-There are two standing room areas in the Camden Yards outfield, and the cool thing about them is that you can use them no matter where your actual ticketed seat is.
+There are three standing room only areas in the Camden Yards outfield, and the cool thing about them is that you can use them no matter where your actual ticketed seat is.

 In left field, the standing room area is in front of the Orioles statue park and behind the bullpens (to the left of and behind Section 86 as you’re looking at the field).
 It is by far the worst of the standing areas due to the distance from the game.
 You can see the entire field, but you’re standing about 40-50 feet away from the outfield fence in the deepest area of the park.
 It’s just too far to really see anything well.
 Skip this area.

-On the other hand, the right field standing room area is amazing.
-You walk into the area from Eutaw Street, just to the right of Section 1 as you’re looking at the field.
-The railing in the front of this area directly abets the field above the out-of-town scoreboard.
+On the other hand, the right field standing room area is amazing, and a long-time fan favorite.
+You walk into the area from Eutaw Street, which is the most unique part of the park, just to the right of Section 1 as you’re looking at the field.
+The railing in the front of this area directly borders the field above the out-of-town scoreboard.

-This area is spacious, has a bar, tall tables and picnic tables to eat food at, and all of the MLB team flags are here as well.
+This area is spacious, has a bar, hi-top tables and picnic tables, and all of the MLB team flags are here as well.
 At some point during your trip, we encourage you to take in an inning from this vantage point.
 It’s a Camden classic.
-And it’s also a great spot for a photo.
+(And if you’re the Instagramming type like me, this is a great spot for a photo.)
+But be warned – for busy games, it can be packed.
+If you want a spot along the rail, you need to get there early, and make sure you have a wingperson who will save your spot when you go to get refreshments or use the restrooms.

 200 Club Level Seating (Sections 204-280)